-When we notice the most common signs of dry hair—dandruff, frizziness, breakage —we tend to be interested in quick-fix solutions.
+When we notice common problems with our hair—dandruff, frizziness, breakage —we tend to be interested in quick-fix solutions.
 When we see splitting ends, we get a trim.
 When our scalps get dry and flaky, we pick up a scalp scrub.
 And apparently when you're desperate for all-over moisture, you should actually reach into your pantry.
 Because mayonnaise has loads of purported benefits.

-It obviously sounds strange to use mayonnaise on your hair, but the condiment is packed with beneficial ingredients.
-For starters, egg yolks.
-Egg yolks are loaded with amino acids, which help promote hair growth by way of collagen and protein.
-They also carry vitamins A, E, D, biotin, folate, and fatty acids—all of which are nourishing the hair with moisture and helping to stimulate new cell growth.
+It obviously sounds strange to use mayonnaise on your hair, and while there’s limited scientific evidence backing the purported benefits of the product as a hair mask, it's full of good-for-you ingredients.
+For starters: egg yolks.
+Egg yolks are loaded with amino acids, which can help promote hair growth.
+They also carry vitamins A, E, D, biotin, folate, and fatty acids—all of which may be nourishing to the hair.
 And that's just the egg yolks alone, my friends.

 Mayonnaise also contains vinegar.
 You've heard of a vinegar rinse, right?
-It's a crucial element for our strands on its own.
-Vinegar effectively assists in balancing the scalp's pH levels and controlling oil production.
-Add olive oil and lemon juice to the equation and you'll have stronger, tighter follicles in no time.
-The results are apparently so dramatic that even Blake Lively uses mayonnaise on her famous head of hair, applying to strands before a shampoo to protect her ends from getting dry.
+Some claim it's a crucial element for our strands on its own.
+The idea is that vinegar may assist in balancing the scalp's pH levels.
+Add olive oil and lemon juice to the equation and you'll have stronger hair in no time.
+The results are apparently so dramatic that even Blake Lively uses mayonnaise on her famous head of hair, applying it to strands before a shampoo to protect her ends from getting dry.